Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Methods

-We continued the analysis with four morphometrics: average thickness~$T(\lambda)$, pial surface area~$A_t(\lambda)$, tension term~$K(\lambda)$, and shape term~$S(\lambda)$, all computed at hemisphere level and for each lobe.

-We repeated this algorithm for scales~$\lambda$ ranging from 0.32~mm to 3~mm.
+We repeated this algorithm for scales~$\lambda$ ranging from 0.32~mm to 3.02~mm (steps starting at $10^{-0.5}$, then increase by multiplying by $10^{0.07}$, e.g. second step $10^{0.07}*10^{-0.5} = 0.37$).
 We chose this range as it covers surface reconstructions from a very close approximation of the original FreeSurfer surface ($\lambda =$~0.32~mm), to quite a coarse surface, at which differences between individual brains are still visible ($\lambda =$~3~mm).
+Nonlinear sampling, with more scales sampled at the lower end, ensured we captured the faster changes happening to the surface reconstructions at small scales, whereas at larger scales the surfaces change more gradually.
 An analysis of even larger scales can be found in the supplementary material (see~\ref{supplMoreScales}).

-Note that the scales used for coarse-graining do not directly correspond to acquisition resolutions, e.g. a surface coarse-grained at $\lambda =$~1~mm is not equivalent to the FreeSurfer surface reconstruction of a 1~mm isotropic image, but will have lost some of the folding detail.
+Note that the scales used for coarse-graining do not directly correspond to acquisition resolutions, for example a surface coarse-grained at $\lambda =$~1~mm is not equivalent to the FreeSurfer surface reconstruction of a 1~mm isotropic image, but will have lost some of the folding detail.
 In fact, no matter how small the coarse-graining scale, it is impossible to fully reconstruct the original surface with this method, since surfaces between touching gyri walls will not be recovered.
 At the lower end of the range of scales, small changes in $\lambda$ have a larger effect on the resulting surface reconstruction.
-Because of this, we sample more densely from the smaller scales, to capture and describe multi-scale effects thoroughly.
+Because of this, we sample more densely from the smaller scales, to capture and describe multiscale effects thoroughly.

+We continued the analysis with the morphometrics average thickness~$T(\lambda)$ and pial surface area~$A_t(\lambda)$, computed at hemisphere level and for each lobe at a range of spatial scales~$\lambda$.